-Furthermore, the bill allows cities of the second class to elect some council members by ward, in addition to at-large elections.
+Furthermore, the bill allows cities of the second class to elect some council members by ward, in addition to at-large elections, thereby enhancing local governance options.
 It stipulates that at least two members must be elected at-large, with no more than half of the council being elected in this manner.
-The initial terms for at-large members are defined based on the number of members elected, with subsequent terms set at four years.
-The bill also outlines the petition process for registered voters to initiate changes in the election method for governing boards, ensuring that the electorate has a say in how their representatives are chosen.
+The bill also outlines the process for submitting questions regarding these changes to voters, including the necessary petition requirements and the timeline for implementation.
+The original sections of the statutes being amended are repealed, ensuring that the new provisions take effect.

 Statutes affected: Introduced: 19-926, 32-554